ktao/tap/README.md

 Welcome to the repository for Twitter Analytical Platform!
 ===

-Here we provide the implementations as well as the intorductions for Twitter Analytical Platform.
+Here we provide the implementations as well as the introductions for Twitter Analytical Platform.

-Please refer to the [[wiki|Home]] for more information.
+Please refer to the wiki for more information.

-For the example usage of Twitter Analysis Language, please refer to this [[page|Example-usage-of-Twitter-Analysis-Language]].
+For the example usage of Twitter Analysis Language, please refer to https://github.com/ktao/tap/wiki/Example-usage-of-Twitter-Analysis-Language.